kyungjinleelee/kyungjinleelee/README.md

 ### Welcome to Jin's Github 👋

-- 👩🏻‍💻 I'm an ex-Game Designer.
-Currently I'm a **Backend Developer** mainly using **Spring Boot**.
+- 👩🏻‍💻 Currently I'm a **Backend Developer** mainly using **Spring Boot**.
-- 💡 I want to be a developer who can make a expandable service and help solve a problem in society.
+- 💡 I want to be a developer who can make a expandable, worthwhile service and help solve a problem in society.
 - 🙌🏻 Any kinds of feedback is most welcome!
 - 📧 How to reach me: jinxsne@gmail.com
 - 📚 Check my dev blog here! https://developer-jinnie.tistory.com/